cardano-foundation/CIPs/cip-drep-metadata/README.md

 ---

 ## Abstract
 The Conway ledger era ushers in on-chain governance for Cardano via [CIP-1694 | A First Step Towards On-Chain Decentralized Governance](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1694/README.md), with the addition of many new on-chain governance artefacts.
-Some of these artefacts support the linking off-chain metadata, as a way to provide context.
+Some of these artefacts support linking to off-chain metadata as a way to provide context.

 The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100) standard provides a base framework for how all off-chain governance metadata should be formed and handled.
 But this is intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.